Longtime U.S. Senate intel panel staffer indicted for allegedly lying to FBI

 As director of security, Wolfe, 58, was responsible for safeguarding all classified information in the committee’s possession, the statement said.

-Wolfe, a Maryland resident, was expected to make his first appearance in court on Friday in the U.S. District Court for the District of Maryland.
+Wolfe, a Maryland resident, was expected to make his first court appearance on Friday in the U.S. District Court for the District of Maryland.

 Wolfe could not be contacted for comment.